 Keep garage doors open when warming up vehicles on cold days.
 Make sure exhaust pipes are free of snow and ice, which can cause carbon monoxide to build up inside vehicles.
-Instead of risking frost bite, consider these 12 ways to heat your garage safely and reliably in winter.
+Instead of risking frostbite, consider these 12 ways to heat your garage safely and reliably in winter.

 Know the Symptoms

-Get medical help if you experience systems of carbon monoxide poisoning, which include headache, dizziness, weakness, nausea, vomiting, chest pain and confusion.
+Get medical help if you experience symptoms of carbon monoxide poisoning, which include headache, dizziness, weakness, nausea, vomiting, chest pain and confusion.
 People who have been drinking alcohol or are sleeping are the most vulnerable.